0foo/study_notes/rhcsa/essentials/commands_by_topics.md

     * Note that the -R option must be used to recursively change all files in a directory.

+### File Attributes
+* chattr
+    * A set : The atime record is not updated.
+    * S set : The changes are updated synchronously on the disk.
+    * a set : File can only be opened in append mode for writing.
+    * i set : File cannot be modified (immutable), the only superuser can unset the attribute.
+    * j set : All of files information is updated to the ext3 journal before being updated to the file itself.
+    * t set : No tail-merging is allowed.
+    * d set : No more candidate for backup when the dump process is run.
+    * u set : When such a file is deleted, its data is saved enabling the user to ask for its undeletion.

+* lsattr -l
+    * list attributes

 ### Hard/Soft link

 1. soft link